 The whole Israelite community set out from the Desert of Sin, traveling from place to place as the LORD commanded.
 They camped at Rephidim, but there was no water for the people to drink.
 2 So they quarreled with Moses and said, “Give us water to drink.”
 Moses replied, “Why do you quarrel with me?
 Why do you put the LORD to the test?”3 But the people were thirsty for water there, and they grumbled against Moses.
 They said, “Why did you bring us up out of Egypt to make us and our children and livestock die of thirst?”
 Exodus 17:1-7

-Without question the Israelites journey to worship God had been difficult.
-Without argument the Lord led them to difficult circumstances.
+Without question, the Israelites journey to worship God had been difficult.
+Without argument, the Lord led them into difficult circumstances.
 Their harsh judgments about their God inhibited their spiritual growth.
 Every time Israel opened their mouth, they darkened their understanding making it difficult for seeds of truth to take root and blossom into an accurate image of God.
 God was teaching them the weightier matters of law.
 He taught them faithfulness at Marah, mercy at the Desert of Sin, and now he will teach them what it means to love.

 With the knowledge that God had delivered them and mercy is the only way to survive, an angry mob gathered around the Pastor’s tent.
 They accused Moses of delivering them from Egypt, so he could kill them and then demanded Moses to produce enough water for a million people to drink.
 What is wrong with this picture?

 A people that have been dealt with compassionately have no compassion.
 How could Moses give a million people water to drink unless Moses is a God?
 Why do we expect, even demand, mortal men to do what only a God can do?
 Why do we run to men that cannot solve their own problems and demand them to solve ours?